Common slow worm

-The common slow worm (Anguis fragilis) is a species of legless lizard native to Europe.
+The common slow worm (Anguis fragilis) is a non-venomous species of legless lizard native to Europe.
 It is also called a deaf adder, blindworm, or regionally, a long-cripple, steelworm, and hazelworm.

+Despite its name, the common slow worm is neither a worm nor a snake.

+Common slow worms are semifossorial (burrowing) lizards that spend much of their time hiding underneath objects.
+The skin of slow worms is smooth, with scales that do not overlap.

+Etymology

 The "blind" in blindworm refers to the lizard's small eyes, similar to a blindsnake (although the slow worm's eyes are functional).
 The common slow worm, i.e. the species Anguis fragilis, is often called simply "slow worm", though all species of the species complex comprising the genus Anguis are also called "slow worms".

-Common slow worms are semifossorial (burrowing) lizards that spend much of their time hiding underneath objects.
-The skin of slow worms is smooth, with scales that do not overlap.
-Like many other lizards, they autotomize, meaning that they have the ability to shed their tails to escape predators.
-While the tail regrows, it does not reach its original length.
-In the UK, slow worms are commonly encountered in gardens and allotments, where they can be encouraged to enter and assist in the removal of pest insects by placing black plastic or providing places to shelter such as piles of logs, corrugated iron sheets, or tiles.
-On warm days, one or more slow worms can often be found underneath these heat collectors.

 The name "slow worm" is only contaminated by the word "slow".
 In Middle English, it was written "slowurm", from Old English "slāwyrm", where slā- means 'earthworm' or 'slow worm' and wyrm means "serpent, reptile".
 It is related to the Norwegian slo or Swedish ormslå, of same meaning.